DarlingtonAlban/Darlington_Portfolio/README.md

 ### Project Overview
 ---
 This data analysis aims to provide insights into sales performance of an e-commerce company over the past year.
-By analysing various aspects of the sales of the sales data set, i seek to identify trends, make data driven recommendations, and gain a deeper understanding of the company's performance.
+By analysing various aspects of the sales data set, i seek to identify trends, make data driven recommendations, and gain a deeper understanding of the company's performance.

 ### Data Source